SmartRetirement® Target Date Funds

 Our focus is retirement outcomes.

 At J.P.
 Morgan, the focus of our SmartRetirement® Target Date strategies is on retirement outcomes.
 Our aim is to help participants attain the income-replacement levels they need to enjoy comfortable post-employment lifestyles.
-We seek to achieve these outcomes with performance through and across market cycles.
+We seek to achieve these outcomes by delivering consistent risk-adjusted returns throughout participants’ retirement investment horizon.